SalomePlatform/adao/doc/en/reference.rst

 introduce more complexity in the argument treatment of the functions.
 But it will be far more complicated to implement and debug.

-**It is recommended not to use this third functional form without a solid numerical or physical reason.**

 If, however, you want to use this third form, we recommend using the following template for the switch.
-It requires an external script or code named "*Physical_simulation_functions.py*", containing three functions named "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" as previously.
+It requires an external script or code named here "*Physical_simulation_functions.py*", containing three functions named "*DirectOperator*", "*TangentOperator*" and "*AdjointOperator*" as previously.
 Here is the switch template::